 A swelling, pulsating sound of static, reminiscent of ocean waves, erupts from silence as the lights fade.
 The sound builds to an unbearable crescendo, then cuts off instantly just as an eerie fluorescent light harshly illuminates a man and two women sitting in a drab living room, in the center of which sit three glasses and a bottle of brandy.
 “Dark,” says one of the women, while the other stands with her face to wall.

 This striking beginning is the opening to Strawdog Theatre’s production of Old Times, a play by Harold Pinter that explores the surreal nature of memory through two characters who reunite with a figment from their past.
-Though the harsh lights fade, leaving us with husband and wife Deeley (John Henry Roberts) and Kate (Abigail Boucher) preparing a dinner for Kate’s long lost friend Anna (Michaela Petro), we’re left with the same eerie feeling created by the opening sounds, and although the setting is superficially conventional, a dream-like quality pervades the scene.
+Though the harsh lights fade, leaving us with husband and wife Deeley (John Henry Roberts) and Kate (Abigail Boucher) preparing a dinner for Kate’s long lost friend Anna (Michaela Petro), we’re left with the same eerie feeling created by the opening music, and although the setting is superficially conventional, a dream-like quality pervades the scene.

 But whose dream is it?
 Kate seems to know nothing about her old friend or of their London youth, while it’s apparent that Deeley fosters a strange hostility towards this mysterious character.
 When Anna finally appears, she seems to hold a strange, seductive power over Kate and both Anna and Deeley struggle to reclaim Kate’s past as their own.
 Kate is enigmatically laconic during the evening, and occasionally seems to have been won by one character or the other.
 She sometimes reminds Anna of their shared past, as Deeley observes, desperately struggling to bring her back into what we can only assume is the present.
 As the evening drags on and the brandy disappears, Deeley and Anna’s memories are explored and re-imagined, leading to increasingly emotional and hostile interactions between the two, a struggle to claim sexual ownership over Kate, and delving more and more into non-reality.
 The memory they construct is finally shattered by a phrase that Kate utters to Anna: “I remember you dead.”